Xylara/Pulse/README.md

 # Pulse

-A selfhosted discord like application
+A selfhosted encrypted chat application

-must make a cdn for this rq
+> development is in progress